joshbuchea/amazon-affiliate-link-localizer/readme.txt

 All you have to do is provide all your affiliate IDs.

+It doesn't matter if the link is in your post, in your template or anywhere else on your page - it'll be converted automatically.

 == Non-Wordpress version ==
 If you want to achieve the same result on a non-Wordpress site, you can simply install the [JavaScript version](http://petewilliams.info/blog/2009/07/javascript-amazon-associate-link-localiser)